adazzle/react-data-grid/README.md

 See [`Column`](#column).

-An array describing the grid's columns.
+An array of column definitions.
+Each column should have a key and name.

 :warning: Passing a new `columns` array will trigger a re-render for the whole grid, avoid changing it as much as possible for optimal performance.